 This super yummy Teriyaki Beef and Broccoli recipe is so easy to make and perfect for busy nights!
-With just a couple of ingredients and 25 minutes, you can have this better-than-takeout Asian inspired meal on the table, and your entire family will rave about it!
-This is a sponsored post written by me on behalf of Soy Vay.
-All opinions are 100% mine.
+With just a couple of ingredients and 25 minutes, you can have this better-than-takeout Asian-inspired meal on the table, and your entire family will rave about it!

 I was flipping through the TV channels recently and stumbled across a children’s cooking competition show.
 I paused my channel surfing a moment to watch the kids in action.
 The children featured on the show were between the ages of 9-12 and cooking all sorts of recipes from scratch.
 I was floored at the skill level of these little kids.

-Both my children regularly ask to help me in the kitchen, I usually just give them the simplest tasks such as washing vegetables or grabbing items from the fridge instead of having them to do anything substantial like dicing food or handling raw meat.
-(My son can fry eggs, but my missy has been banned from the stove due to her hair and the fact she refuses to tie it back – yes, I’m just a bit overprotective, lol.)
+Both my children regularly ask to help me in the kitchen, I usually just give them the simplest tasks such as washing vegetables or grabbing items from the fridge instead of having them do anything substantial like dicing food or handling raw meat.

 After watching more of that show and seeing the skills and confidence the kids had in the kitchen, I decided that I might need to step back a bit and allow my kids (with my assistance, of course, can’t loosen up that much yet, lol) more responsibility in the kitchen.